Anawil34/Legal_LLM/README.md

 # About
-- This is one of my Hackathon in SuperAI Engineer 2024.
-The goal is to finetune LLM to be able to classify the legal activity whether it is legit or not
+- This is one of my Hackathon in SuperAI Engineer SS4.
+The goal is to finetune LLM to be able to classify the legal activity whether it is legit or not.
-- The data is Thai language, text-based, legal activity data with many type of legal activites and people that performs said legal act.
+- The data is Thai language, text-based, complex legal activity with many type of legal activites and people that performs said legal act.
 - My team ultilize LLM finetuning technique to give make LLM both accurately classify legal activaty and give Reasons for the said classification

 ## Method